 Some may be wondering why the UK Independence Party did not stand a candidate here for the Avon & Somerset Police & Crime Commissioner elections held on Thursday 6th May.

-Some may be thinking (wrongly) that this means UKIP has gone away and is no longer interested in local elections in Bath & North East Somerset.
+Some may be thinking (wrongly) that this means UKIP has gone away and is no longer interested in local elections in Bath & Somerset.
 However, nothing could be further from the truth.
-UKIP is still here; we are alive and kicking, and we are looking forward to the next set of local elections, which we expect to be in 2023.
+UKIP is still here; we are alive and kicking, and we are looking forward to the next set of local elections.

-So; what is the real reason why UKIP chose not to stand a candidate on 6th May?
+So; what is the real reason why UKIP chose not to stand a PCC candidate?

 Simply put; UKIP opposes the posts of Police & Crime Commissioners.
 They have proven to be a waste of public resources and have only served to politicise our police.
 The fact that turnout was a lamentable 30.7%, (up from a mere 26% in 2016), tends to suggest that the public largely agrees with us and has little interest in this type of election.